drghirlanda/alex/Docs/Roadmap.md

 the example is probably too long and it introduces too many features in a somewhat unclear order.

+- Write caption in the last three Tables in the Manual, and refer to them with `\ref` in the text.

 - Example suite.
 Include also "cognitive" tasks like a categorization task with test stimuli for prototype effect and peak-shift.
 Other
   tasks: simple discrimination, generalization, peak shift, replicate